casweeney/cairo0-smart-contracts/README.md

-# balance-increment-starknet
+# Cairo Contracts

-This is starknet contract written with cairo, test written with cairo using protostar.
+This contains starknet programs written with cairo.